CloudlyFog/BankSystem7/BankSystem7/docs/README.md

  3. `CardRepository` - implements interface `IRepository<T>` for handling card model and Transfer money method.
  4. `UserRepository` - implements interface `IRepository<T>` for handling user model.
  5. `CreditRepository` - implements interface `IRepository<T>` for handling credit model and  operations with credit(loan).
 For example: take, pay credit.
+ 6. `LoggerRepository` - implements interface `IRepository<T>` for handling reports.
+ 7. `OperationRepository` - implements interface `IRepository<T>` for handling operations.

 ## When cause exception or error?
-There are some points when you can catch an exception or error while using api of project:
+There are a lot of points when you can catch an exception or error while using api of project but we describe some of them:

  1. You use default connection string instead of Your.
 Can happen so that on Your machine won't database with name which was specified in default connection string.
  2. You change content of repositories or context class.
 If You change some of these You can get an error.